-An attorney and partner at in Boston Office of Seyfarth Shaw, LLP, Kent Sinclair focuses on representing information-technology clients and foreign companies involved in litigation in the United States, and on defending commercial class-action lawsuits.
-Sinclair has contributed to legal-reform efforts and civil-society development projects in Central and Eastern Europe and written articles on legal issues there and in the U.S. He also works pro bono to represent local not-for-profit organizations.
+Kent Sinclair works as a managing director at Stroz Friedberg, LLC, a global consulting and technology firm, which is a leader in data privacy and security, investigations, and risk management for corporations and executives.
+Sinclair was an attorney and partner at Seyfarth Shaw, LLP where he focused on representing information technology clients and foreign companies involved in litigation in the United States, and on defending commercial class-action lawsuits.
+Earlier in his career Sinclair worked on legal-reform efforts and civil-society development projects in Central and Eastern Europe shortly after the fall of communism.
+He also works pro bono to represent local not-for-profit organizations.
 Sinclair is a board member of MABIDA, the Massachusetts Branch of the International Dyslexia Association.

 A member of the American and International Bar Associations, Kent Sinclair is widely respected for his knowledge of European civil law and his skillful representation of commercial and nonprofit entities in the United States and abroad.
 His successes, however, belie Sinclair's early struggles with learning disabilities.
 “From the moment I first stepped into a classroom, school was a struggle for me,” he says.
 “I struggled with reading and writing and knew I was different.”
 But Sinclair also knew he wasn't stupid, as evidenced by his ability as a six-year-old to hold his own against graduate students of his father, a professor of education at UMass.
 “I couldn't read, but I could debate them on the merits of withdrawing from Vietnam,” he says.